How to Budget for a Home Remodel

 You probably don’t have an extra $625 just lying around doing nothing each month.
 So now it’s time to dig into your budget and find it!

 Start by identifying any line items you don’t use anymore.
 For example, maybe you just finished building your emergency fund.
-You could take the $1,000 you were throwing toward that each month and split it evenly between your kitchen remodel and retirement fund.
-That’s an easy $500!
+You could take the money you were saving toward that each month and split it evenly between your kitchen remodel and retirement fund.
+Now you’re on your way!

-Then look over your budget once more and find small cuts you can make here and there.
-You don’t have to quit every indulgence cold turkey.
+Look over your budget once more and find small cuts you can make here and there.
+You don’t have to quit every indulgence.
 But what if you carpooled to work a couple of days a week and ate in two extra nights a month?
-Those small changes could give you the remaining $125 you need to bring your monthly savings to $625.
+Those small changes could give you the remaining money you need to bring your monthly savings to $625.

 Before You Swing a Sledgehammer . . .